kylebd99/SafeBound/README.md

 sudo apt-get -y install postgresql-server-dev-13 pg_ctlcluster 13 main start
 ```
+Once it is installed, modify the postgresql.conf file to set reasonable configuration parameters.
+Specifically, we set the shared memory to
+4GB, worker memory to 2GB, OS cache size to 32 GB, and max parallel workers to 6.

 To make the remainder of the commands run smoothly, you have to create a user with the same username as your linux username.
 This allows for the "psql" command to be run without sudo.